484capstoneproject/capstone/README.md

 # Check what branch you are on
     git branch

+# Rename your local branch
+    git branch -m <newname>

+# Deleting branches
+To delete a local branch

+    git branch -d the_local_branch

+To remove a remote branch
+    git push origin --delete the_remote_branch

 # Overwrite	local files with remote files<br> **!Last Resort!**
     git fetch -all
     git reset --hard origin/master